This original 1866 Shield Nickel has great eye appeal with nice luster and strong strike. Great color and surfaces. Grade: Choice AU/BU

 ---|---|

-This original 1917-D Buffalo Nickel has nice eye appeal with nice luster and average strike.
-Strike a bit soft otherwise really nice.
+This 1928-S Buffalo Nickel has nice eye appeal with nice luster and nice strike.
+Nice color and surfaces.
+Tough to find.
 Grade: Nice Unc

 Check by mail | Credit Card/PayPal |